casper-network/docs-archive/implementation/global-state.rst

 .. _global-state-trie:

-Merkle-Patricia trie structure
+Merkle trie structure
 ------------------------------

-At a high level, a Merkle-Patricia trie is a key-value store data structure which is able to be shared piece-wise in a verifiable way (via a construction called a Merkle proof).
+At a high level, a Merkle trie is a key-value store data structure which is able to be shared piece-wise in a verifiable way (via a construction called a Merkle proof).
 Each node is labelled by the hash of its data; for leaf nodes ---that is the data stored in that part of the tree, for other node types ---